 Love it or not, it's the month of love!
 A great month to refresh your fundraising methods with a lick of pink and red glitter paint!
-Bombarded by all the roses and love hearts, people around us (couples and singles alike) may be feeling the pressure of trying to think of something different to give and do for Valentine's Day.
+Surrounded by all the Valentine's Day gifts and adverts, people around us (couples and singles alike) may be feeling the pressure of trying to think of something different to give and do for Valentine's Day.
 So we're going to help you help them out with five festive fundraising ideas that will provide them with a unique celebration and you with more funds!

 1. Eat your heart out